 - update - update, regular operation, databases become relevant and fresh.

-As a packet, a JSON array is usually sent to a specified specific URL.
+A JSON array is usually sent to a specific URL as a packet.
 The so-called function is triggered there, and depending on the data already sent and the current request, a certain action begins.
 It does not matter from which device the information was sent - a mobile application or a computer browser.